toiletman74/MPHrandomizer/README.md

 # MPHrandomizer
 This is my attemp at making a randomizer for Metroid Prime Hunters on Nintendo ds.

+Grab a fresh copy from the releases on the right!

 # Things to note

 1. This is still very early in development so there's gonna be bugs